gammazero/linksame/README.md

 ## Command-line utility

-The `lnsame` command is a command-line utility that replaces finds identical files and replaces these with links to a single instance of the file.
+The `lnsame` command is a command-line utility that finds identical files, in one or more directory trees, and replaces the identical files with hardlinks or symlinks to a single file.

 ## Library

-The `"github.com/gammazero/linksame"` library lets you build into you software the functionality to link identical files in a directory tree.
+The `"github.com/gammazero/linksame"` library lets you build into you software the functionality to find and link identical files.
+The `lnsame` utility is a thin wrapper for this library.